caktus/talks/tripython/opendata/opendata.rst

 - Bring this back to the Triangle, maybe do something in Durham
 - GIS/Historic nut
 - Durham had horse/mule drawn streetcars in 1880.
-Electric streetcars 1900-1930, before busses took over.
+Electric streetcars 1900-1930, before buses took over.

 ----